MarkusH/blog/content/Misc/2019-12-06__en__all-hands-on-deck-handling-security-issues.rst

 operators on the *Titanic* at 11 pm from the *Californian*.
 The *Californian* was another steam ship which stopped nearby in the middle of the ice.
 However, the radio operator on duty at that time was still busy processing a backlog of messages from the day before.
-Instead of responding he shut the sending up operator with:
+Instead of responding he, shut up the sending operator with:

    Shut up!
 Shut up!
 I'm working Cape Race.